fbpx

 If you have questions about the California FAIR Plan, reach out to one of our agents.
 We can help you shop for coverage for your home.

-Some of the proposals pending approval from the California Department of Insurance (CDI) are:
+Several proposals from the California Department of Insurance (CDI) remain under consideration or in progress:

 Stay up to date with us, let’s go over some of the recent changes to the California FAIR Plan: